 When does a problem with sexual function become female sexual dysfunction (FSD)?

-FSD is a group of sexual problems that women (or vulva owners for the sake of this post) may have, which includes: a lack of sexual desire, impaired arousal and lubrication, inability to achieve orgasm, or pain with sexual activity.
+FSD is a group of sexual problems that women (or vulva owners for the sake of this post) may have.
+It includes: a lack of sexual desire, impaired arousal and lubrication, inability to achieve orgasm, or pain with sexual activity.
 These problems can be present from the onset of sexual activity or develop later after a period of normal sexual function.

 Just to be clear, this would mean that people who are asexual, or have no desire for a sexual relationship, do not have FSD because it is not causing them significant distress.